 CHARGE 2

-EXECUTIVE SUMMARY
+EXECUTIVE SUMMARY 3

-Summary
+Summary 3

-Recommendations
+Recommendations 6

-SUPPLY IN NORWICH (
+SUPPLY IN NORWICH 7

-CHILDCARE COMMITTEE FINDINGS 8
+CHILDCARE COMMITTEE FINDINGS 9

-Results from Parent Survey 8
+Results from Parent Survey 9

-Results from Provider Survey and Interviews 9
+Results from Provider Survey and Interviews .
+10

-The Teacher Perspective 14
+The Teacher Perspective .
+15

-SUMMARY OF FINDINGS 17
+SUMMARY OF FINDINGS .
+18

-DISCUSSION OF FINDINGS 18
+DISCUSSION OF FINDINGS .
+19

-POSSIBLE FOLLOW-UP OPTIONS FOR FUTURE WORK BY THE SELECTBOARD 22
+POSSIBLE FOLLOW-UP OPTIONS FOR FUTURE WORK BY THE SELECTBOARD .
+24

-PROPOSED NEXT STEPS IF THE SELECTBOARD SEEKS CONTINUED WORK BY COMMITTEE 26
+PROPOSED NEXT STEPS IF THE SELECTBOARD SEEKS CONTINUED WORK BY A SUBSEQUENT COMMITTEE .
+28

-GLOSSARY OF TERMS 29
+GLOSSARY OF TERMS .
+31

-APPENDICES 31
+APPENDICES .
+33

-Appendix A: Childcare supply in the state of Vermont and in Windsor County 31
+Appendix A: Childcare supply in the state of Vermont and in Windsor County .
+33

-Appendix B: Impact of pandemic on supply 32
+Appendix B: Impact of pandemic on supply .
+35

-Appendix C: Financial Dimensions of Demand
+Appendix C: Financial Dimensions of Demand .
+37

 Appendix D: Partnership between the Norwich Public Library and the Norwich Recreation Department to

 support safe spaces for young people

-Appendix E: National Research Supporting Committee Findings

-appendix F: Regional Research Supporting Committee Findings
+Appendix E: National Research Supporting Committee Findingsappendix F: Regional Research Supporting Committee Findings

 Appendix G: Town of Norwich Child and Family Support Appropriations

-Appendix H: State Legislation
+Appendix H: New State Legislation on Childcare with Implications

+Appendix I: New State Legislation on Education Funding with Implications

-Appendix I: New federal Benefits with implications For Families 55
+Appendix J: New federal Benefits with implications For Families